 The Craft Beer Marketing Playbook: Principles for effective revenue generation

-What are the best in the business doing and what can we learn from it?
+What are the best craft beer breweries in the business doing for marketing and what can we learn from it?

-And because our focus is on finance, growth, profit… the numbers, not only is it our duty to provide guidance on key strategic functions within the business that are inextricably tied to the top and bottom line, I’d argue we’re uniquely positioned to do so.
+And because our focus is on finance, growth, and profit for the brewer, not only is it our duty to provide guidance on key strategic functions within breweries that are inextricably tied to the top and bottom line, I’d argue we’re uniquely positioned to do so.

 It’s just: